-- In advanced stages, a malformation of the knee joint can be noticed, often causes your knees to turn inward due to cartilage damage.
+- Knee malformation.
+This can only be noticed in advanced stages, and it often causes your knees to turn inward due to cartilage damage.

 - Watch your weight; maintain a healthy weight to lessen the stress on your joints.

-- Consult a nutritionist for a diet plan that help renew your cartilage; make sure to include legumes, yeast ,gelatin and eggs, as well as vitamin C present in fruits such as lemons, oranges and kiwis.
+- Eat a diet designed to help renew your cartilage.
+Make sure to include legumes, yeast, gelatin and eggs, as well as vitamin C.

-- Don’t eliminate exercise; try swimming, which is easy on the joints and good for your overall muscle and bone health.
+- Don’t quit exercise; try swimming!
+It’s easy on the joints and good for your overall muscle and bone health.

-By adjusting your lifestyle and making a few simple changes, you’ll notice a relief of pain associated with degenerating joints and cartilage.
+Overall, by adjusting your lifestyle and making a few simple changes, you’ll notice your pain getting better.
 Remember that prevention and management are key to this condition.